1978 Ferrari 512 Berlinetta Boxer ***NEW PRICE***

 - A UK delivered, factory right hand drive example that is ‘matching numbers’.

-- Finished in its original and STUNNING colour combination of ‘nero’ (black with a beige interior.
+- It is finished in its original and STUNNING colour combination of ‘nero’ (black with a beige interior.

 - Book set in the original wallet.